 (2) A detainee may be searched at any time, and in such a manner, as is considered necessary at the time by the superintendent.

-[Regulation 85 inserted in Gazette 27 Jun 2005 p.
+[Regulation 85 inserted: Gazette 27 Jun 2005 p.
 2874-5.]

 86. How

 (1) A detainee may be searched using either a “pat” or “strip” search depending on the circumstances surrounding the requirement of the search.